flueke/mvme/doc/sphinx/source/installation.rst

 When using the MVLC via Ethernet or the SIS3153 controller some network setup has to be done.

-The easiest way is if you are running a DHCP server on your network.
+The easiest way to get things running is if you are running a DHCP server on your network.
 Both controllers will request an IPv4-Address and a hostname via DHCP after powerup.

 The MVLC will request the hostname ``mvlc-NNNN`` where ``NNNN`` is the serial number shown on the front-panel near the Ethernet port.